andrewgribben/andrewgribben.com/index.md

 ###### Responsibilities & Projects
 - Standard teaching duties
-- Deployment and management of G Suite for Education (then known as Google Apps) including configuration of SSO with Microsoft Azure based directory services.
+- Deployment and management of G-Suite for Education (then known as Google Apps) including configuration of SSO with Microsoft Azure based directory services.

 #### University of Ulster
 ##### IT User Services Officer _2005 - 2007_